Pip-Install-Party/Interpreter/README.md

 ### Testing

 In addition to interpretting code, this program also lets you test its various components.
-Upon starting the program, the interface will display an option to "test components".
+Upon starting the program, the interface will display a series of components to select from.
-Selecting this option will allow you to view the output of the following components:
+The following components can be selected:

 1. Comment Removal
 2. Tokenization